Robust factory data, M&A help Europe stocks extend rally

 By Blaise Robinson

-France’s blue chip index CAC 40 hit a 5-1/2 year high, gaining 0.8 percent on the day, after data showed the manufacturing sector emerging from a long decline to grow even more strongly in March than initially estimated.
+French stocks outperformed the broad market, with the CAC 40 index surging 1.1 percent, after data showed France’s manufacturing sector emerging from a long decline to grow even more strongly in March than initially estimated.

 Overall, data showed growth in euro zone manufacturing eased slightly as expected, but the broad rise in output made the bloc’s economic recovery look more entrenched, fuelling hopes of a long-awaited rebound in corporate profits.

-Spanish stocks also rallied strongly, with the IBEX gaining 1.2 percent.
-A government source said on Tuesday Spain could raise its 2014 GDP growth forecast to between 1 percent and 1.5 percent as an economic recovery gathers pace.

-In a similar picture from the other side of the Atlantic, the Institute for Supply Management (ISM) said its index of U.S. factory activity rose to 53.7 in March, up slightly from February’s read of 53.2, accelerating for a second straight month as production rebounded.
+In a similar picture from the other side of the Atlantic, U.S. manufacturing activity slowed in March from a near-four-year high in the previous month, but the pace of growth and hiring remained brisk.

-The FTSEurofirst 300 index of top European shares ended 0.6 percent higher at 1,340.96 points, gaining ground for the sixth consecutive session.
-The benchmark index - which recorded a gain of 1.3 percent in the first quarter - has risen about 5 percent since mid-March.
+At 1400 GMT, the FTSEurofirst 300 index of top European shares was up 0.7 percent at 1,343.56 points, gaining ground for the sixth consecutive session.
+The benchmark index - which recorded a gain of 1.3 percent in the first quarter - has risen about 5.3 percent since mid-March.

 Last week, ECB policymaker Jens Weidmann said negative interest rates were an option, and that buying loans and other assets from banks to support the bloc was not out of the question.
 His comments surprised investors, given the monetary conservatism of the German central bank he heads.